How would you like to grow old? Painless, mobile and healthy? Or moving like a broken down old junker? Tough choice, right?

 Slice your own pineapple

-Fresh-cut pineapple loses a chunk of its nutrients—especially vitamin C and carotenoids—after just a few days in the fridge.
-Cut it fresh for a richer nutritional punch.
+Fresh-cut fruit loses a chunk of its nutrients—especially vitamin C and carotenoids—after just a few days in the fridge.
+Cut it fresh to keep the benefits!

 Bake your potatoes